-Parking is also consistent with the General Plan Policies C-10.5. to provide adequate and secure bicycle parking and C-11.1 and C-11.2 to enforce/provide ADA access.
-The pedestrian circulation system is consistent with General Plan policy C-9.4 to ensure property owners maintain sidewalks in a safe manner, C-9.7 to improve pedestrian safety, and C-11.2 to review projects and require the installation of curb cuts, ramps, and other improvements facilitating [ADA] access.
+Parking is also consistent with the General Plan Policies C-10.5 because it provides adequate and secure bicycle parking and C-11.1 and C-11.2 because it provides ADA access.
+The pedestrian circulation system is also consistent with General Plan policy C-9.4 as it includes new sidewalks, and C-9.7 as the project will improve pedestrian safety, and C-11.2 as the project includes the installation of curb cuts, ramps, and other improvements facilitating [ADA] access.